 To determine which is best, what is the measure?
 While both strength training and cardiovascular training offer similar and substantial physiological changes across the board, these are the two factors that put strength training on top.

-1. It promotes natural production of anabolic hormones
+1. It promotes the natural production of anabolic hormones

 Resistance training is an environmental change that forces your body to adapt.
-It promotes the natural secretion of anabolic hormones such as, testosterone and growth hormone among others.
-Not only do these hormones assist in burning fat, they also play a role in building lean muscle that further helps burn fat.
-This is a positively reinforced cycle that keeps building momentum as you continue to exercise – meaning it gets easier and easier to keep in good shape.
+It promotes the natural secretion of anabolic hormones such as testosterone and growth hormone among others.
+Not only do these hormones assist in burning fat, but they also play a role in building lean muscle that further helps burn fat.
+This is a positively reinforcing cycle that keeps building momentum as you continue to exercise – meaning it gets easier and easier to keep in good shape.

 2. Improved bone mineral density